twistedtwig/AutomatedDeployments/README.md

 This normally is due to IIS not having .Net V4.0 registered.  using aspnet_regiis.exe /i normally fixes this (http://msdn.microsoft.com/en-us/library/ee942158.aspx).

 6.5) If when executing the application it doesn't find a file that has a relative file path given, you might need to set the SETEXEPATH flag to true at the command line.

+6.6) If when trying to copy files to a remote server with msdeploy and no errors are returned, and no real output, check authentication credentials.

 7) Road Map